-The signs meet the color requirements, utilizing contrasting shades and only one color for the lettering.
+The sign meets the color requirements, containing contrasting shades with one color used for lettering.

 5. Material

 Signs and sign letters should be made of wood, metal or weatherproof material that is in keeping with the corresponding historic period of the building.
 Signs that appear to be made of plastic are prohibited.
 Brackets for projecting signs shall be made of iron or other painted metal, and shall be secured at the top of the sign, and anchored into the mortar, not the masonry.